-Pre-arranged absence forms can be found on the school's website.
+A form for anticipated absences can be found on the school's website.

 Unexcused Absences

 Any absence that does not fall under the category of Excused Absence is recorded as an Unexcused Absence.
 Any student with 5 (five) unexcused absences during the school year may be referred to Early Warning Court in the court division of the student's school zone.